elasticio/elasticio.github.io/content/_components/mssql/index.md

 more details can be found [here](https://github.com/elasticio/mssql-component/blob/master/lib/actions/insert.js#L25)

 Component supports dynamic incoming metadata - as soon as your query is in place it will be parsed and incoming metadata will be generated accordingly.

-## Known issues

-No known issues are there yet.